Parabolic automorphisms of hyperkahler manifolds: Introduction

-\conjecture Every nef Beauville-Bogomolov isotropic line bundle on an irreducible holomorphic symplectic manifold $M$ is semiample, that is, if $L$ is such a line bundle, then $L^{\otimes N}$ is base-point-free for $N>>0$.
+\conjecture Every nef Beauville-Bogomolov isotropic line bundle on an irreducible holomorphic symplectic manifold $M$ is semiample, that is, if $L$ is such a line bundle, then $L^{\otimes N}$ is base-point-free for some $N>0$.

-Conditional on SYZ conjecture (which is true for all known examples of maximal holonomy hyperk\"ahler manifolds), the sections of $L^{\otimes N}$ define a fibration $\pi: M\to X$.
-By a famous result of Matsushita, $\pi$ is a Lagrangian fibration, all smooth fibers of $\pi$ are tori and the base is ``very similar'' to the projective space, in particular it is a Fano manifold of Picard number 1. {\em A priori} the base might be singular; if it is smooth, it is biholomorphic to $\P^n$ (\cite{_Hwang:CP^n_}).
+Under this conjecture, the sections of $L^{\otimes N}$, after eventually replacing $N$ by a multiple, define a fibration $\pi: M\to X$ (Iitaka fibration associated to $L$, see \cite{Ueno}, chapter 5, and also \cite{Laz}, theorem 2.1.27, where the result is formulated for projective varieties but the proof does not use projectivity).
+By a famous result of Matsushita, $\pi$ is a Lagrangian fibration, all smooth fibers of $\pi$ are tori and the base is ``very similar'' to the projective space, in particular it is a Fano variety of Picard number 1, possibly with mild singularities.
+If it is smooth, it is biholomorphic to $\P^n$ (\cite{_Hwang:CP^n_}).

-Assume there is an automorphism $f$ preserving the class of $L$ ($f$ is then automatically parabolic, as follows from the classification of isometries of the hyperbolic space).
-By a theorem of F. Lo Bianco (\ref{_Parabolic_preserves_LoBianco_Theorem_}), $f$ induces a finite order automorphism of the base $X$, so that replacing $f$ by a power we may assume that $f$ commutes with $\pi$.

-Our main result shows that the orbits of $f$ on a general fiber of $\pi$ are dense in the analytic topology.
-Following Cantat, we derive that if there are two parabolic automorphisms $p_1, p_2$ preserving distinct Lagrangian fibrations $\pi_1, \pi_2$, then the group generated by $p_1$ and $p_2$ acts ergodically.
-Preserving distinct Lagrangian fibrations is equivalent to having distinct axes (i.e. invariant lines in $\NS(M)\otimes \R$ generated by nef classes).